gildas-lormeau/zip.js/README.md

 // Retrieves the Blob object containing the zip file const zipBlob = await promiseZipBlob;

-// Reads the Blob object with a BlobReader object
+// Reads zipBlob with a BlobReader object
 // Note: it is not possible to use a ReadableStream object to read a zip because random access
 // to data is required
 const zipReader = new ZipReader(new BlobReader(zipBlob));